PeterDrake/drakepedia/software_development/xp_coding_steps.md

 #### IntelliJ IDEA

 `VCS` | `Git` | `Pull`.

-In the window that pops up, click on the two-circling-arrows icon on the right before clicking `Pull` so you'll get any branches that others have created or updated.
+If you want to branches other than the one you're on to be updated in your local repository, click on the two-circling-arrows icon on the right, check the box for the branch you're on, and finally click `Pull`.

 ---